andrey-mokhov/graphql-php/docs/en/spiral/interface-field.md

 ## <a id="interface-field-via-attribute">Defining fields using an attribute</a>

-Defining an interface type field using the `#[InterfaceField]` attribute is only possible for php interfaces/classes marked with the `#[InterfaceType]` attribute.
+Defining an InterfaceType field using the `#[InterfaceField]` attribute is only possible for php interfaces/classes marked with the `#[InterfaceType]` attribute.
 The attribute can only be applied to methods.